aspiers/openstack-summit-2016-austin-project-creation/markdown/openstack-governance.md

 *   Communication through public mailing lists

 Note:
-We are committed to an open design process.
-Every six months the development community holds a design summit to gather requirements and write specifications for the upcoming release.
-The design summits, which are open to the public, include users, developers, and upstream projects.
-We gather requirements and produce an approved roadmap used to guide development for the next six months.
+Community Design Summit to gather requirements and decide roadmaps every 6 months in the open.
+Everyone can join to help the software to meet your needs.

 The community controls the design process.
 You can help make this software meet your needs.